thegenemyers/DAZZ_DB/README.md

 Delete all the files for the given data bases.
 Do not use rm to remove a database, as there are at least two and often several secondary files for each DB including track files, and all of these are removed by DBrm.
+If the -v option is set then every file deleted is listed.

 ```
 17. DBmv [-v] <old:db|dam> <new:db|dam>
 ```

 Rename all the files for the data base old to use the new root.
+If the -v option is set then every file move is displayed.

 ```
 18. DBwipe <path:db|dam> ...